Teichlab/bracer/README.md

     python setup.py install

 This will add the binary 'bracer' to your local bin folder, which can then be run from anywhere.
+Installing the bracer module takes about a second.

 If you would like to contribute to BraCeR, you can set up a development version with